kdave/btrfs-progs/Documentation/Source-repositories.rst

 * **one logical change** per patch: e.g. not mixing bug fixes, cleanups, features etc., sometimes it's not clear and will be usually pointed out during reviews
+* references to reports, issues, pull requests

+Pull requests allow to update commits, fixups are possible and recommended.

 Administration and support tools
 --------------------------------